 Wind-driven rains hit the island many times during the day and into the night, sometimes with torrential fury.
 I stayed indoors and worked on sorting photos from the recent European bicycle ride, something I didn’t have enough time then.
+Staff got hold of a table for me to put in the room, so that I would have a place to sit and write.
 Although the resort tends to be quiet and peaceful, every now and then a coconut or betel nut crashes onto a metal roof with a terrific bang.
-Electric power, seemingly unreliable in the best of times, went off a lot.
+Electric power, seemingly unreliable in the best of times, went off a lot today.
 For dinner I headed over to Rony’s for a simple, yet filling vegetarian thali.

 6 Dec.
 Beach 5, Havelock Island